Un-carrier: Unlimited video streaming

-T-Mobile Tuesdays (Un-carrier 11.0)
+T-Mobile Tuesdays

 On June 6, 2016, T-Mobile announced T-Mobile Tuesdays.
-This program has exclusive promotions offered to T-Mobile customers with a variety of rewards, ranging from free food from Domino's, Pizza Hut, Krispy Kreme, Burger King, Jimmy Johns, Shake Shack, Subway, Wendy's, Popeyes, and Firehouse, Vudu and Redbox movies, Topgolf credits, Lyft credits, Shell fuel discounts, StubHub ticket discounts, and Fandango movie tickets.
+This program has exclusive promotions offered to T-Mobile customers with a variety of rewards, ranging from free food from Domino's, Pizza Hut, Krispy Kreme, Burger King, Jimmy John's, Shake Shack, Subway, Wendy's, Popeyes, and Firehouse, Vudu and Redbox movies, Topgolf credits, Lyft credits, Shell fuel discounts, StubHub ticket discounts, and Fandango movie tickets.
 The signature for this promotion is "Get Thanked", in which the carrier offered a subtle way to say thank you to their customers every Tuesday.
 Additionally, this promotion carried another incentive called "Stock Up".
 T-Mobile offered one share of T-Mobile stock for every new customer an existing customer refers to T-Mobile, up to 100 shares.
 Customers who had been with the company for five years or more were offered two stocks for every new customer they referred to T-Mobile.

 Beginning on June 13, T-Mobile also offered one free hour of in-flight Wi-Fi through Gogo Inflight Internet for consumers who fly through sponsored airlines.
 Adding to a previous Un-Carrier launch, data-dependent texting such as iMessage, Viber, Google Hangouts, and WhatsApp was able to be used for free on flights with Gogo Inflight Internet.

 T-Mobile Tuesdays saw a much higher than anticipated volume within the first few weeks of its debut.
 Domino's saw nearly quadruple their normal volume of sales on Tuesday.
 There were so many pizzas ordered from Domino's Pizza that Domino's had to back out of the promotional offers featured in T-Mobile Tuesdays.

 As of September 1, customers from T-Mobile have redeemed over 14 million free gifts and allowed promotional partners to find success.
 Mobile travel application Hotel Tonight topped the trending chart on Google Play and technology operating company Bookshout topped the Books category in the iOS App Store during their respective promotional periods.

-T-Mobile ONE (Un-carrier 12.0)
+T-Mobile ONE plan

 On August 18, 2016, T-Mobile announced T-Mobile ONE.
 T-Mobile ONE was a step towards ending data plans, making all talk, text and all data usage unlimited (video data unlimited at 480p definition, with an extra fee for unlimited HD).
 As with T-Mobile Simple Choice, subscribers using the most data, the highest 3% – currently people using more than 50 GB of high-speed data per month – may see their data traffic prioritized behind other users once they cross that threshold during their billing month.